elphick/mass-composition/doc/source/usage/quickstart.rst

 It is possible that you already have your mass-composition data in a pandas DataFrame.

-If this is the case, provided some pre-requisites are met, we can create an xarray mass-composition Dataset.
+If this is the case, provided some pre-requisites are met, we can create an xarray mass-composition Dataset from your pandas DataFrame.

 DataFrame requirements: